amiorin/blaz/README.md

 ---|---
 BLAZ_LOCK | It's the digest of the fullpath of the script and it's used to understand if we need to start a new ``docker run``
-BLAZ_VERSION | For debugging purpose, it's the blaz version inside the container BLAZ_SKIP | When you want to compose to blaz script but you don't want to start two different containers BLAZ_CHDIR_REL | When the script has to access to files that are not under his directory but somewhere else.
+BLAZ_VERSION | For debugging purpose, it's the blaz version inside the container BLAZ_SKIP | When you want to compose two blaz scripts but you don't want to start two different containers BLAZ_CHDIR_REL | When the script has to access to files that are not under his directory but somewhere else.
 It allows mount a volume that is different from the directory of the current script using a relative path like ``../..``

 ## Nested scripts